-That is why the final effect of the book should not be mere admiration.
+Hence, the final reaction to this phenomenon should not be mere admiration.
 Admiration would be too light a word.
 One can admire a clever observation and remain unchanged.
 One can admire an elegant piece of mathematics and still keep it at a safe distance.
 The phenomenon traced here asks more of the reader than that.
 It asks the reader to remain in the presence of a difficulty that does not disappear once it has been named.